Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Summary of contributions

-{\bf Characterizing affects relations and applications to causal inference} Generally, an affects relation $X\affects Y\given \doo(Z)$ can carry some redundancies and may be operationally equivalent to a ``reduced'' affects relation on sets of smaller cardinality.
-Identifying such redundancies is important both for information-theoretic causal inference, and for understanding precisely how relativistic causality principles in space-time constrain information processing protocols.
+{\bf I. Characterizing affects relations and applications to causal inference} Generally, an affects relation $X\affects Y\given \doo(Z)$ can carry some redundancies and may be operationally equivalent to a ``reduced'' affects relation on sets of smaller cardinality.
+The simplest case where this can happen is when $X$, $Y$ or $Z$ contain nodes which are causally disconnected from the rest and therefore redundant for the affects relation.
+Identifying such redundancies operationally (even in scenarios where the causal structure is not known) is important both for information-theoretic causal inference, and for understanding precisely how relativistic causality principles in space-time constrain information processing protocols.
 In \cite{VVC}, only the reducibility of affects relations in the first interventional argument $X$ was defined.
 In \cref{sec:affects-red}, we extend the concept of reducibility to all the different arguments of the affects relation while discussing its operational significance in identifying redundancies in these arguments.

-In \cref{sec:affects-clus}, we introduce the concept of \emph{clustering} and relate it to reducibility.
-An affects relation $X\affects Y\given \doo(Z)$ is clustered in an argument if the affects relation no longer holds when replacing the set of nodes in that argument by a strict subset of it.
-We prove that clustering (in any argument) is a signature of fine-tuning and thereby distinguish between at least three different types of operationally detectable fine-tuning, i.e., the fine-tuning of underlying causal mechanisms which can be detected from the affects relations.
-Such possibilities for information transfer between sets of systems that is not detectable within subsets of those systems, also have applications in cryptography \cite{PhysRevA.59.1829, PhysRevA.61.042311, PhysRevA.59.162}, quantum error correction \cite{Gottesmanphd, Cleve1999} and distributed information processing protocols in space-time \cite{Kent_2012_summon, Kent_2012_tasks, Hayden2016}.
+In \cref{sec:affects-clus}, we introduce the concept of \emph{clustering} and relate it to reducibility (\cref{theorem: clus_irred}).
+Clustering in an argument captures the absence of affects relations of the same form when replacing that argument with strict subsets thereof.
+E.g., if $X\affects Y\given \doo(Z)$, but $s_X\naffects Y\given \doo(Z)$ for all $s_X\subsetneq X$, then the original relation is clustered in the first argument.
+We prove in \cref{lemma: clus_finetune} that clustering (in any argument) is a signature of fine-tuning and thereby distinguish between different types of operationally detectable fine-tuning, i.e., the fine-tuning of underlying causal mechanisms which can be detected from the correlations and the affects relations.
+Such possibilities for information transfer between sets of systems that is not detectable within subsets of those systems \cite{Cotler2019}, also have applications in cryptography \cite{PhysRevA.59.1829, PhysRevA.61.042311, PhysRevA.59.162}, quantum error correction \cite{Gottesmanphd, Cleve1999} and distributed information processing protocols in space-time \cite{Kent_2012_summon, Kent_2012_tasks, Hayden2016}.
 Relations between irreducibility, clustering and fine-tuning are illustrated in \cref{fig:relations-coarse}.

 The causal inference implications of these concepts are then presented in \cref{sec:affects-to-cause}.
 Typical causal inference results and algorithms assume no fine-tuning due to complications for causal inference that arise in the presence of fine-tuning (see \cite{Pearl2009, Costa2016} for examples).
 Our results show that in certain fine-tuned models, the absence of signalling between some of the nodes can be employed for causal inference.
 More generally, our work contributes to open questions regarding causal inference in presence of fine-tuning, as raised in Section IX.e of \cite{VVC}.